RobloxAPI/testfiles/spec/README.md

 ```

 #### bytes
 A sequence of bytes.
-Represented by a JSON array of numbers, each being an
+Represented by a JSON array of strings.
+Each JSON string
-integer between 0 and 255.
-The array may be formatted by wrapping onto a new
-line every 16 values.
-Spaces may be added before a value to align it to a width
-of 3 characters.
+displays a line of the sequence in a hexdump format.

 For example, the following string: